chbrown13/TechInterviewPrep/README.md

 # Data Availability

-This repository contains the study materials for the ICSE SEET submission "How do software engineers prepare for technical interviews?"
+This repository contains the study materials for the FSE SEET submission "How do software engineers prepare for technical interviews?"